IrSg/Angular-Starter/README.md

-This is a basic app we're working on to learn about Angular.
+This is a basic app for people to learn how to build with Angular very fast.
+Used with a team in 2020.

 # Good Tutorials and resources:
 Main Angular documentation and tutorial from Google: https://angular.io/guide/setup-local